gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 In all cases querying for nodes like `contentfulX` will return a single node, and nodes like `allContentfulX` will return all nodes of that type.

+When Contentful pulls the data, all localizations will be pulled.
+Therefore, if you have a localization active, it will duplicate the entries.
+Narrow the search by filtering the query with '(filter : { node_locale: { eq: "en-US" }})'

 ### Query for all nodes

 You might query for **all** of a type of node: